homestead

 With rosy cheeks and bright eyes Ellie Tudor, the 7 year old great granddaughter of Tasha Tudor, looks like she walked right out of one of her great granny’s illustrations.
 Though Ellie was born after Tasha passed away, it is clear that her great granny’s spirit lives on in her, and in more ways than one.

-• Goat Yard Cards by Richard Brown
+• Goat Yard Card Set by Richard Brown

 Tasha Tudor maintains her goat yard while at the same time supplying kindling for her cookstove.